ExtendRealityLtd/VRTK/README.md

   pointer.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
+  * **Pointer Material:** The material to use on the rendered version of the pointer.
+If no material is selected then the default `WorldPointer` material will be used.
   * **Pointer Hit Color:** The colour of the beam when it is colliding with a valid target.
 It can be set to a different colour for each controller.